 “Polish Radio Experimental Studio: A Close Look”, prepared in partnership with Muzeum Sztuki, Łódź, is based on resources from various archives made available by generous institutions and individuals.
 The presentation is part of C-MAP’s efforts to bring the often underrepresented histories of the Central and Eastern European neo-avant-gardes to a wider audience; but also to take a close look at materials and media still all too rarely exhibited and studied in art museums.

 This theme was developed in partnership with Muzeum Sztuki, Łódź (MSŁ).
 It was edited by Magdalena Moskalewicz, MoMA with Daniel Muzyczuk, MSŁ.
-The original content items in this theme are listed below and will be linked once uploaded to this new site.
+The original content items in this theme are listed below.

 How much Rudnik is in Penderecki, and how much Rudnik is in Nordheim?
 Interview with Eugeniusz Rudnik